 Food Truck Regulations

 As with any small business, operating a food truck involves regulations and licensing.
 In cities such as New York, Los Angeles, and Chicago the number of food truck permits available are limited, which prevents an over-saturation of the market.
 Cities and towns also regulate where and when food trucks are allowed to park for business.
 If you are thinking of opening a food truck, check with your local zoning office for more information.

-Food trucks are among the hottest trends in the restaurant industry.
+Since 2008, food trucks have been among the hottest trends in the restaurant industry.
 They may have started out as a less expensive alternative to a brick-and-mortar restaurant, but they have become one of the strongest business models in the food and beverage industry.